 Sustainable tourism, eco-friendly travel, green hotels, responsible tourism – it’s a jungle [of terminology] out there!
 But no matter how you define it, Costa Rica is a beacon for sustainability and environmentally friendly tourism.

 In Costa Rica, green travel is more than a buzzword; it’s a way of life.
-Home to nearly 5% of the world’s biodiversity, this small nation takes its birthright seriously: more than 26% of Costa Rica is protected as national park, wildlife refuge, or private reserve.
+Home to nearly 5% of the world’s biodiversity, this small nation takes its birthright seriously: nearly 30% of Costa Rica is protected as national park, wildlife refuge, or private reserve.
 And that’s not all: Costa Rica has enacted many policies and programs to protect the environment, from clean-beach programs to harvesting sustainable energies.

 Here’s a brief rundown of how Costa Rica is keeping tourism sustainable – and what you can do to green your itinerary and leave a positive impact everywhere you visit.

 The Costa Rican Tourism Board, ICT, has created a Sustainability Certification Program to define eco-friendly policies for hotels, resorts, B&Bs and other accommodations.
 The program’s goal is to educate Costa Rica’s hotels on how they can reduce their environmental impact, protect the nation’s lush surroundings, and promote sustainable communities.
 Even better: compliant hotels are rated on a sustainable scale of one to five leaves (least to most sustainable) – making it easy for you to choose only the greenest hotels in the nation.

 It’s hard to avoid transportation when traveling – even the greatest hikers and bikers probably need to hop a flight to Costa Rica!
 But that’s not to say you can’t go green – or at least carbon-neutral – during your Costa Rican vacation.
 In fact, there’s a greener version of every kind of transportation into and around the country: